 - Commercial solar panels can also be used for heating water in offices and businesses or pre-heating ventilation air.

-- With big industry and businesses being some of the more intense consumers of energy and producers of carbons emissions.
+- With big industries and businesses being some of the more intense consumers of energy and producers of carbon emissions.
 The transition to solar energy can save companies thousands of pounds every year and massively reduce their carbon footprints.

 The CONS of commercial solar: